Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 The Argentine economy is notoriously volatile and things like prices of airfare have changed drastically over the years.

-When I first moved here in 2010, flights were exorbitant.
-Nowadays (as of mid-2022), budget airlines have entered the chat and driven costs down to a more reasonable price point.
+When I first moved here in 2010, flights were exorbitant and out of reach for me as a backpacker.
+Nowadays (late 2025), budget airlines have entered the chat and driven costs down to a more reasonable price point.

 Tips for Booking Flights in Argentina

-• Budget airlines are FlyBondi and Jetsmart.
+- Budget airlines are FlyBondi and Jetsmart.
 You can sometimes get bargain basement prices with them but will have to pay for all add-ons (like choosing your seat, carry on bags, food, anything).
+I find Jetsmart to be more reliable than FlyBondi.

 Rental Cars & Road Trips in Argentina